Commutator: Identities (group theory)

 Identity (5) is also known as the Hall–Witt identity, after Philip Hall and Ernst Witt.
 It is a group-theoretic analogue of the Jacobi identity for the ring-theoretic commutator (see next section).

 N.B., the above definition of the conjugate of a by x is used by some group theorists.
 Many other group theorists define the conjugate of a by x as xax^{−1}.
 This is often written ${}^x a$.
 Similar identities hold for these conventions.

-Many identities are used that are true modulo certain subgroups.
+Many identities that are true modulo certain subgroups are also used.
 These can be particularly useful in the study of solvable groups and nilpotent groups.
 For instance, in any group, second powers behave well: